-(b) Notwithstanding subdivision (a), a person who qualifies under Chapter 5 (commencing with Section 645.010) (intervention) and files a timely petition for intervention in accordance with agency regulations may intervene in a proceeding for a declaratory decision.
+(b) Notwithstanding subdivision (a), a person who qualifies under Chapter 5 (commencing with Section 645.010) (intervention) and files a timely motion for intervention in accordance with agency regulations may intervene in a proceeding for a declaratory decision.

 Comment.
 Section 641.340 is drawn from 1981 Model State APA § 2-103(d).
-It makes clear that an agency must allow persons to intervene in a declaratory decision proceeding to the same extent it allows intervention in other adjudicatory proceedings under this part.
+It makes clear that persons must be allowed to intervene in a declaratory decision proceeding to the same extent they are allowed to intervene in other adjudicatory proceedings under this part.
 It also makes clear that all the other specific procedural requirements for adjudications imposed by this part on an agency when it conducts an adjudicative proceeding are inapplicable to a proceeding for a declaratory decision unless the agency elects to make some or all of them applicable.

-Regulations specifying precise procedures available in a declaratory proceeding are adopted under Section 641.310.
+Regulations specifying precise procedures available in А declaratory proceeding may be adopted under Section 641.310.
 The reason for exempting a declaratory decision from usual procedural requirements for adjudications provided in this part is to encourage an agency to issue a decision by eliminating requirements it might deem onerous.
 Moreover, many adjudicatory provisions have no applicability.
-For example, cross-examination is unnecessary since the petition establishes the facts on which the agency should rule.
+For example, cross-examination is unnecessary since the application establishes the facts on which the agency should rule.
 Oral argument could also be dispensed with.

-Note that there are no contested issues of fact in a declaratory decision proceeding because its function is to declare the applicability of the law in question to unproven facts furnished by the petitioner.
+Note that there are no contested issues of fact in a declaratory decision proceeding because its function is to declare the applicability of the law in question to unproven facts furnished by the applicant.
 The actual existence of the facts on which the decision is based will usually become an issue only in a later proceeding in which a party to the declaratory decision proceeding seeks to use the decision as a justification of the party's conduct.

-Note also that the party requesting a declaratory decision has the choice of refraining from filing such a petition and awaiting the ordinary agency adjudicative process governed by this part.
+Note also that the party requesting a declaratory decision has the choice of refraining from filing such an application and awaiting the ordinary agency adjudicative process governed by this part.